 Tips for holding a successful walking meeting

 - If you’re doing an in-person walking meeting, make sure the other participants know you’re planning on walking.
 This way they can prepare themselves, including wearing proper walking shoes.

 - Plan your route ahead of time.
 You don’t need to plan this down to the minute, but just have a general idea of where you’ll go.
 You’ll want a safe route without dangerous intersections or lots of people as these elements are distracting and can be a safety issue if you’re focused on the meeting.

 - If you’re walking outside, try to find a route that includes a park, trees, or grass.
 Researchers have found that walking through green spaces reduces frustration.
 If that’s not possible, you can always walk around the building.

 - Pick a pace that works for you and your coworker.
 Aim for something faster than a stroll, but not so fast that you’re both panting for breath and can’t talk.
 If your coworker has to wear work attire, try to be considerate and not work up too much of a sweat!

 Walking during a meeting may sound unusual, but try it a few times and you might start looking forward to it.
-Walking increases your creativity, improves health, and reduces frustration.
-Going to walking meetings with your boss and coworkers is an easy way to connect outside of the office.
-And perhaps most important, you can get those extra steps you need to beat your step goals!
+Walking increases your creativity, improves your health, and reduces stress and frustration.
+Taking walking meetings with your boss or coworkers is an easy way to connect outside of the office.
+Perhaps most importantly, you can get those extra steps you need to beat your step goals!